n8n-io/n8n-docs/docs/doc2/settings-users.md

 ---
 title: "Users"
-description: How to add a user and reset the password
+description: How to add a user and reset the password.
+Users can be managed in User Settings.
+Find all options here.
 date: "2021-10-29"
 icons: fontawesome/solid-user-plus
 tags: